ZeroAda/Thunder-Angel-Invasion/README.md

 This is a shooting game developed on pygame, referring to Python  from entry to hand-one The following is the original readme file.
 So cute !

+### Attention
+The code has not included extension and music because it's too large libopenblas.PYQHXLVVQ7VESDPUVUADXEVJOBGHJPAY.gfortran-win_amd64 A

 ## Alien Invasion Game 雷天使来袭！！

 @Author: Orange Killer